Yankees vs. Athletics Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has five doubles, six home runs, 15 walks and 15 RBI (38 total hits).
+- Anthony Rizzo has 40 hits with five doubles, six home runs, 15 walks and 16 RBI.

-- Rizzo has picked up a hit in six games in a row.
-In his last 10 games he is batting .297 with a home run, six walks and two RBI.
+- Rizzo takes a seven-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .300 with a home run, five walks and three RBI.

 Rizzo Recent Games